 This is where the gear ratio gets to be determined.
 Based on what components in the planetary system that are mobile or static, the gear ratio will be determined.
 The kind of arrangement that you have for your planetary gear will be the sole determinant of the level of power which the automatic transmission transmits throughout the entire drive train of the vehicle.

 In broad terms, this is exactly the mode of operation of an automatic transmission.

-It is important to know that auto gearbox's, as well as, manual transmissions are basically built for the same purpose.
-However, if you have had the opportunity to drive in these different transmissions, you will come to realize that their mode of operation totally differs.
-As a driver, you will notice that an automatic transmission makes your driving experience much seamless and smooth.
+It is important to know that auto gearboxes and manual transmissions are built for the same purpose.
+However, if you have had the opportunity to drive both types, you realise that they operate differently.
+As a driver, you will notice that an automatic transmission makes your driving experience seamless and smooth.
 For one, you do not have to battle with a clutch pedal which is found in a manual transmission vehicle.
-Then again, you do not have to operate any gear shift.
+Also, you do not have to operate any gear shift.
 The only thing that is needed is to take your vehicle from park to drive.
 Once done, the auto transmission takes care of the rest.

-Thank you for reading my post, please if there is any thing that you would like me to blog about drop me email firstname.lastname@example.org.
+Thank you for reading my post, please if there is any thing that you would like me to blog about, drop me an email firstname.lastname@example.org.